Small-time expansions for local jump-diffusion models with infinite jump activity: The first-order term of the option price expansion

 In this section, we use our previous results to derive {the leading term of the small-time expansion for option prices of {out-of-the-money (OTM)}} European call options.
 This can be achieved by either the asymptotics of the tail distributions or the transition density. {Given that the former requires less stringent conditions on the coefficients of the SDE}, we choose {the former approach.}

-It is well-known by practitioners that the market implied volatility skewness is more pronounced as the expiration time approaches.
-Such a phenomenon indicates that a jump risk should be included into classical purely-continuous financial models (e.g. local volatility models and stochastic volatility models) to reproduce more accurately the implied volatility skews observed in short-term option prices.
-Moreover, further studies have shown that accurate modeling of the option market and asset prices requires a mixture of a continuous diffusive component and a jump component (see \cite{AitJacod06}, \cite{AitJacod10}, \cite{BNSh06}, \cite{Podolskij06}, \cite{CW03}, and \cite{MedSca07}).
-The study of small-time asymptotics of option prices and implied volatilities has grown significantly during the last decade, as it provides a convenient tool for testing various pricing models and calibrating parameters in each model (see, e.g., \cite{Gatheral:2009}, \cite{FengFordeFouque}, \cite{FordeJacquier}, \cite{Busca2:2004}, \cite{FLF11}, \cite{Rop10}, \cite{Tankov}, \cite{GL11}, \cite{Muhle}, \cite{FGH}).
+It is well known by practitioners that the market implied volatility skewness is more pronounced as the expiration time approaches.
+Such a phenomenon indicates that a jump risk should be included into classical purely-continuous financial models (e.g., local volatility models and stochastic volatility models) to reproduce more accurately the implied volatility skews observed in short-term option prices.
+Moreover, further studies have shown that accurate modeling of the option market and asset prices requires a mixture of a continuous diffusive component and a jump component (see A\"{\i}t-Sahalia and Jacod \cite {AitJacod06}, A\"{\i}t-Sahalia and Jacod \cite{AitJacod10}, Barndorff-Nielsen and Shephard \cite{BNSh06}, Podolskij \cite {Podolskij06}, Carr and Wu \cite{CW03}, and Medvedev and Scailllet \cite{MedSca07}).
+The study of small-time asymptotics of option prices and implied volatilities has grown significantly during the last decade, as it provides a convenient tool for testing various pricing models and calibrating parameters in each model (see, e.g., Gatheral et~al. \cite {Gatheral2009}, Feng, Forde and Fouque~\cite{FengFordeFouque}, Forde and Jacquier \cite {FordeJacquier}, Berestyki, Busca and Florent \cite{Busca22004}, Figueroa-L\'{o}pez and Forde \cite {FLF11}, Roper~\cite{Rop10}, Tankov \cite{Tnkv10}, Gao and Lee \cite {GL11}, Muhle-Karbe and Nutz \cite{Muhle}, Figueroa-L\'opez, Gong and Houdr\'e~\cite {FigGongHou2011}).
 In spite of the ample literature on the asymptotic behavior of the transition densities and option prices for either purely-continuous or purely-jump models, results on local jump-diffusion models are scarce.
 Our result in this section is thus a first attempt in this direction.

-{Throughout this section, let $\{S_t\}_{t\geq 0}$} be the stock price process and let $X_t=\log S_t$ for each $t\geq 0$.
-We assume that $\bbp$ is the option pricing measure and that under this measure the process {$\{X_t\}_{t\geq0}$} is of the form in {(\ref{SE1General})}. {As usual, without loss of generality we assume that the risk-free interest rate $r$ is $0$.} In particular, in order for $S_{t}=\exp X_{t}$ to be a $\bbq$-(local) martingale, we fix
+{Throughout this section, let $\{S_t\}_{t\geq0}$} be the stock price process and let $X_t=\log S_t$ for each $t\geq0$.
+We assume that $\bbp $ is the option pricing measure and that under this measure the process {$\{X_t\}_{t\geq0}$} is of the form in {(\ref{SE1General})}. {As usual, without loss of generality we assume that the risk-free interest rate $r$ is $0$.} In particular, in order for $S_{t}=\exp X_{t}$ to be a $\bbq$-(local) martingale, we fix